 | Written By: Dewey Wilson, Ph.D.|

-So, if what we just learned is true, then the opposite is also likely to be true.
+If what we just learned is true, then the opposite is also likely to be true.
 Spouses who consistently possess negative attitudes tend to project less confidence and are more likely to become reactive when dealing with situations or managing relationships.
-Makes sense, because why would a husband or wife that is constantly viewing their spouse and the marriage through negative lenses naturally be inclined to participate in activities together?
+Makes sense, because why would a husband or wife constantly view their spouse and the marriage through negative lenses naturally be inclined to participate in activities together?
 So, how do we overcome negative attitudes or avoid allowing them to shape our behaviors toward our spouse?
 Consider the following:

 It takes time and hard work to change negative attitudes.
-And, while it involves more than what is listed here, this can be a good place to start.
+And, while it involves more than what is listed here, this can be an excellent place to start.
 Here’s one last thing for you to consider: Your attitude about changing your attitudes will accurately predict your behavior.
-For you see, our attitudes really do shape our behaviors.
+For you see, our attitudes do shape our actions.